50 Habits Healthy Families Always Have

 Monkey Business Images/shutterstock

 “Pick a time when you can all be together to spend quality time connecting.
 Dinner time is an obvious time to sit down and enjoy a meal together along with each other’s company.
 However, if you are not all home together at this time, pick another time such as breakfast.
 The time you gather together every day as a family to connect with each other should be consistent so that everyone can expect the time together and look forward to it.” —Meredith Sagan, MD, MPH, psychiatrist and addiction specialist.
-This is a good time to practice mindful eating habits.
+To reinforce healthy habits, this is a good time to practice mindful eating habits.

 They cultivate an attitude of gratitude